nospamgang/tg-bot/README.md

 * **Better Admin Injects**: Implement a more robust system for managing admin directives, perhaps with expiry times or unique IDs.
 * **Fine-Grained Admin Access**: Implement a system for managing which admins have access to the bot's settings.
+* **Back-off**: Implement time-based restriction (e.g. for the first 24 hours) preventing users from sending media, links, or forwards.
 * **More AI Providers**: Add direct support for other AI providers (non-priority).
 * **Local AI**: Add support for local AI models via `ollama` or similar frameworks (non-priority).